nbcommunication/CloudflareAssets/README.md

 ### Images
 - **Account hash**: This can be found in the right sidebar on the Images dashboard.

-#### Flexible Variants
-At the moment, in order for image variants to work correctly, *Flexible variants* needs to be enabled in Cloudflare.
-You can do this in Images > Variants.

 ## Usage
 Once correctly configured, you shouldn't need to *use* the module at all; all `url()` and `httpUrl()` calls will be replaced by the appropriate URL from Cloudflare.
-Calls to `Pageimage::size()` will skip generating a variant on the local filesystem and will instead return a flexible variant URL from Cloudflare.
-Currently not all options from `size()` are mapped to flexible variant options, but width, height and focus point will be used.
+Calls to `Pageimage::size()` will skip generating a variant on the local filesystem and will instead return a variant URL from Cloudflare.
+Currently not all options from `size()` are mapped to variant options, but width, height and focus point will be used.
+More information on the available options is coming soon.

 ### Notes on Image Size Limitations
 From https://developers.cloudflare.com/images/cloudflare-images/upload-images/formats-limitations/